Yejashi/obsidianNotes/Research/RAJA/Kernel Launch.md

 #### Hierarchical loops (`RAJA::launch`)
 The `RAJA::launch` template is an alternative interface to `RAJA::kernel` that may be preferred for certain types of complex kernels or based on coding style preferences.

-`RAJA::launch` optionally allows either host or device execution to be chosen at run time
+`RAJA::launch` optionally allows either host or device execution to be chosen at run time.
+The method takes an execution policy type that will define the execution environment inside a lambda expression for a kernel to be run on a host, device, or either.